 Please be aware that I am not accepting new patients as a “GP” or family physician or primary care physician.

 The people who see me have another doctor or clinic that they visit as their primary care physician.
 Please see here for more information about my practice.
 LINK

-This visit is to consider and discuss your questions about whether you would come for more appointments and, if so, what the plan would be in terms of which types of appointments and when.
-It would not be a sort-of “mini-consultation” in which I would order medical tests or decide on a treatment plan.
+This phone discussion is to consider and discuss your questions about whether you would come for appointments and, if so, what the plan would be in terms of which types of appointments and when.
+This phone call would not be a sort-of “mini-consultation” in which I would order medical tests or decide on a treatment plan.

 The Medical History Form:

-When your first true appointment (not a Meet and Greet) is booked, you will be asked to complete the medical history form.
+When your first true appointment (not an Inquiry Phone Call) is booked, you will be asked to complete the medical history form.

 • For most people, you will be sent an email with a link to the secure form online.